-Most maternal deaths are avoidable, as the health-care solutions to prevent or manage complications are well known.
+Most maternal deaths are preventable, as the health-care solutions to prevent or manage complications are well known.
 All women need access to antenatal care in pregnancy, skilled care during childbirth, and care and support in the weeks after childbirth.
 Maternal health and newborn health are closely linked.
 Approximately 2.7 million newborn babies die every year4, and an additional 2.6 million are stillborn.5 It is particularly important that all births are attended by skilled health professionals, as timely management and treatment can make the difference between life and death for both the mother and the baby.

-Severe bleeding after birth can kill a healthy woman within two hours if she is unattended.
+Severe bleeding after birth can kill a healthy woman within hours if she is unattended.
 Injecting oxytocin immediately after childbirth effectively reduces the risk of bleeding.

 Infection after childbirth can be eliminated if good hygiene is practiced and if early signs of infection are recognized and treated in a timely manner.

 Pre-eclampsia should be detected and appropriately managed before the onset of convulsions (eclampsia) and other life-threatening complications.
 Administering drugs such as magnesium sulfate for pre-eclampsia can lower a woman’s risk of developing eclampsia.

 To avoid maternal deaths, it is also vital to prevent unwanted and too-early pregnancies.
-All women, including adolescents, need access to family planning, safe abortion services to the full extent of the law, and quality post-abortion care.
+All women, including adolescents, need access to contraception, safe abortion services to the full extent of the law, and quality post-abortion care.